(defparameter *app* (make-instance '<app>)) @route GET "/" (defun index () (with-layout (:title "Welcome to My site") (render #P"index.tmpl")))

 Common Lisp, the most powerful language

 Lisp is a language for doing what you've been told is impossible.— Kent Pitman

 Common Lisp is the standardized most powerful language with high-performance implementations in the world.
 It has lexical closures, multi-dispatch object system called CLOS, the metaobject protocol and macros.

-Caveman2 is written in portable Common Lisp.
-You don't need to compromise on its language.
+As Caveman2 is written in portable Common Lisp, you don't need to compromise on its language.

 As Caveman2 bases on Clack, your web application works on many web servers without changing any code.

 Are you tired of hearing “lightweight” or “micro” web application framework with no database support?

 Caveman2 adopts datafly as the default database library.
 Only after adding the database connection setting, it would be ready to use.